-When setting about writing a recent blog post, I wanted to link to a clear, concise blog post on the different SCD types for anyone not familiar with the topic.
+When setting about writing a recent blog post, I wanted to link to a clear, concise blog post on the different Slowly Changing Dimensions (SCD) types for anyone not familiar with the topic.
 Whilst there are a variety of thorough introductions out there, I didn’t find one as clear and concise as I’d like.

 I therefore give you my own offering, a quick introduction to Slowly Changing Dimensions, or SCD, in a datawarehousing scenario.